twbs/blog/src/_posts/2021/2021-03-22-bootstrap-5-beta-3.md

 Our final beta for Bootstrap 5 has come with some amazing new changes, including a new component!), documentation updates, and more.
 We've also fixed some important bugs since our last release, in particular with our dependencies.
 Next up is our stable release!

-Keep reading for a reacp of what's new in Beta 3.
+Keep reading for a recap of what's new in Beta 3.

 ## New offcanvas component